Using Spirituality To Heal Current Situations

 And the generational trauma is often a combination of these societal traumas mixed with other generational “curses” like familial sexual abuse, spousal abuse (a symptom of patriarchy), codependency, etc.

 Addiction is merely another symptom of a deeply rooted trauma.
 So start asking yourself where your trauma lies and how far back it goes?
 Enlist the help of an addiction counselor to help you recognize the ways you are using your addiction to cope with that trauma.
-Enlist the help of a therapist to help you work on the trauma itself.
+Enlist the help of a trauma-informed therapist to help you work on the trauma itself.